wohaco/despace/venera_11_12.md

    - 30 – 166 nm Extreme ultraviolet spectrometer − covered the spectral lines of atomic hydrogen, helium, oxygen and other chemical elements that were expected to be present in the exosphere of Venus.;
    - Compound plasma spectrometer;
-   - **KONUS** Gamma-ray burst detector − was designed to detect and identify gamma-ray burst sources during interplanetary flight.
+   - **KONUS** Gamma‑ray burst detector − was designed to detect and identify gamma‑ray burst sources during interplanetary flight.
 On the basis of these measurements, it was assumed to triangulate individual flashes from the coordinates of the two space stations Venus and the artificial earth satellite Prognoz;
-   - **SNEG** Gamma-ray burst detector − complemented the measurements;
+   - **SNEG** Gamma‑ray burst detector − complemented the measurements;
    - Magnetometer;
    - High-energy particle detectors − included 4 semiconductor counters, 2 gas-discharge counters and 4 scintillation counters;
    - Solar wind detector − was a hemispherical proton telescope.